sbhbenjamin/tp/docs/UserGuide.md

 ### 3.6 Marking as complete: `mark`

-Harmonia allows you to mark the tasks at the given [indexes](#52-index) of the existing task list as complete.
+Harmonia allows you to mark the tasks at the given [indexes](#52-index) of the displayed task list as complete.
 You have to provide one or more indexes to be marked.

 Format: `mark INDEX [INDEX]...`

 Example:
-- `mark 3` marks the task at the third index of the task list as complete.
+- `mark 3` marks the task at the third [index](#52-index) of the task list as complete.
-- `mark 1 2 3` marks the tasks at the first, second and third index of the list as complete.
+- `mark 1 2 3` marks the tasks at the first, second and third [index](#52-index) of the list as complete.

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
 You can key `list` to check the index of the task you wish to mark.